Department of the Interior (1939–1972)

 The Department of the Interior was an Australian government department that existed between April 1939 and December 1972.
-It was the second so-named Australian Government department.
+It was the second so-named Australian government department.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.

 The department was diverse and dealt with a broad range of activities.
-According to the Administrative Arrangements Order (AAO) made on 30 November 1939, the department dealt with:
+According to the Administrative Arrangements Order made on 30 November 1939, the department dealt with: